Loom Network (LOOM): dApp Building Platform for Ethereum

 Loom Network’s Software Development Kit (SDK)

-Delegated Proof of Stake (DPoS) Consensus Methodology
+Delegated-Proof-of-Stake (DPoS) Consensus Methodology

-dAppChains as a Layer-Two Scaling Solution
+dAppChains as a Layer-2 Scaling Solution

 Loom Network SDK for Application Development

 The Loom Network provides an SDK that simplifies application development for software engineers looking to build on the platform.
 This SDK enables developers to build all kinds of dApps without requiring advanced knowledge about how to build natively on the Ethereum blockchain, and without needing to know Ethereum’s native Solidity programming language.
 Applications developed using the Loom SDK can then be integrated into the Loom Network platform through their own unique Ethereum sidechain, called the dAppChain, designed to carry out the distinct rules, consensus methods, and data protocols that each developer might choose for their own applications.

 The Loom Network operates on a Delegated-Proof-of-Stake (DPoS) consensus mechanism.
 Much like the more common Proof-of-Stake (PoS) system, DPoS incentivizes users to confirm network data and ensure system security by staking collateral.
 However, the distinctive characteristic of DPoS is that the system layers on a voting and delegation structure, where stakeholders don’t just stake their collateral, but also have an active voice in making consensus more efficient, transparent, and democratic.
 In contrast to PoS, where nodes are usually awarded the ability to process new blocks based solely on the total amount each node stakes, the DPoS system allows users to delegate their own stake to a node of their choosing (known as a delegate), and in essence elect the nodes they wish to validate new blocks.
 This chosen delegate works much like a senator or other elected representative in a national political system, speaking and acting on behalf of the greater community that chose them.